 How are all these symptoms of irregular gut function possibly related?

-There are five core reasons for gut pain and irregularity, and they create the structure for Heal Your Gut, the course I’ve designed to help people reverse their symptoms.
+There are five core reasons for gut pain and irregularity, and they can be discovered when you know your current biochemistry via hair tissue mineral analysis.
 I find the majority of people with gut discomfort are suffering due to functional reasons (how something works) vs. structural issues (how the pieces are put together or may be broken).
-Regardless, it’s always wise to check with a gastroenterol0gist to ensure there are no structural problems.
+These functional reasons can be corrected through a game plan unique to the individual based on their hair tissue mineral analysis results.
+In addition, if you’ve had a long term issue with irritable bowel, it may be wise to check with a gastroenterologist to ensure there are no structural problems.

 5 Reasons You May Have Irregular Bowels